AVI File Output in VisioForge .NET SDKs

 var aviOutput = new AVIOutputBlock(aviSinkSettings, h264, aac);

-You can get or set the output filename after initialization:
+You can get or change the output filename after initialization:

 // Get current filename